Why Senior UX Designers Turn Down Jobs During the Interview Process

 Replace it with a Group Exercise Including Potential Teammates

 If you’ve reviewed a candidate’s UX portfolio and conducted thorough interviews, you already know they can do the job.
 What you don’t know for certain is how well they’ll integrate with your existing teams.
 Arranging a short interaction design exercise they can participate in with potential coworkers will not only provide additional feedback, but also give you a sense of their interpersonal skills, how they approach problems, and ability to collaborate effectively.

 Ask Them to Elaborate On Something in Their Portfolio

 There’s a story behind every project.
 Selecting one or two examples from the candidate’s portfolio and asking them to explain their work process and the obstacles they had to overcome to reach a solution can give useful insight into how they complete their work and solve problems.

 Ask Them to Complete a Quick, Generic Exercise That’s Unrelated to Their Work

-If you’re committed to assigning a design-specific exercise, you should recognize that the candidate’s time is just as valuable as yours and if you’re going to give them the same kind of work they expect of their employees, you should compensate them for that time.
+If you’re committed to assigning a design-specific exercise, you should recognize that the candidate’s time is just as valuable as yours and if you’re going to give them the same kind of work you expect of your employees, you should compensate them for that time.
 The market for UX designers is very competitive and candidate-driven.
 Every moment a UX designer spends working on a task for an interview process is time they could be spending pursuing another position.
 Don’t make them feel like they’re wasting that precious time.

-Hiring a UX designer can be a long and drawn out process.
+Hiring a senior UX designer can be a long and drawn out process.
 While there are good reasons for wanting to assess a candidate’s ability to complete tasks, asking them to complete design exercises when you already have plenty of ways to gauge their skills runs the risk of turning away the most experienced designers.
 Before you assign that additional work, make sure it’s worth your time and theirs.